hbr/Lambda-Calculus/lambda2/datatype.md

 algebra.

-In order to give a meaining (i.e. a semantic) to the expressions, we have to define a function which *evaluates* the expression to a value of some type `R` (standing for the result type).
+In order to give a meaning (i.e. semantics) to the expressions, we have to define a function which *evaluates* the expression to a value of some type `R` (standing for the result type).